(one synonym : Macroglossa inconspicuata Rothschild, 1894)

 The caterpillars grow to a length of about 5 cms.
 Pupation occurs in joined dead leaves on the ground.
-The pupa is greenish brown, with a black dorsal stripe on the thorax, and a row of black spots along each side of the abdomen, and a black incomplete ventral line.
+The pupa is greenish brown, with a black dorsal stripe on the thorax, a row of black spots along each side of the abdomen, and a black incomplete ventral line.
 The pupa has a length of about 3.5 cms.

-The adult moth is brown with a faint patchy pattern on the forewings.
+The adult moth is brown with a grey patchy pattern on the forewings.
 Each hindwing is crossed by a broad orange bar.
 There is a broad tuft of brown hair on the tip of the abdomen.
 The underside of the body and the wings is pale grey.
-The wingspan is about 5 cms.
+The wingspan is about 4.5 cms.

 The species is found over much of south-east Asia, including

-The subspecies lineatum Lucas, 1891, is found in Australia in
+The subspecies lineata Lucas, 1891, has been found in Australia in

 Further reading :